nav-j/C-Practise-task/Task-Nested-IF.md

 }
 ```

-📌 Since 8 is positive and even, output:
+ Since 8 is positive and even, output:

 ```
 Positive Even Number
 ```

----

-If you want next, I can create:

-* 🔹 Mixed operators + nested `if` challenge sheet
-* 🔹 Short test paper (Section A, B, C format)
-* 🔹 Complete `if` statement revision PDF-style content 😊